divviup/janus/README.md

 [`docker`](https://www.docker.com) must be installed at build time, and the `docker` daemon must be running.
 To build Janus, execute `cargo build`.

-Building Janus with `janus_aggregator`'s `otlp` feature enabled currently requires the Protocol Buffers compiler, `protoc`, be installed on the machine performing the build.

 ### Container image

 To build container images, run the following commands.